 Shaggy Dog Story: Yuuta spends most of the first novel going through a lot just to help Rikka review for her remedial exam in Mathematics, only for her to fail spectacularly at the end of the book.
 By the start of the second novel, Rikka still hasn't gotten any better, with her highest exam score a pathetic 30 out of a hundred.

-In the first volume, pages 139 to 142, Yuuta and Rikka play video games that are heavily implied to be Parodiusnote Described as "a parody shooting game" whose cast includes an octopus and a penguin whose "other game" involves a golden apple. and a bizarre non-existent spin-off of Super Smash Bros..note Yuuta and Rikka disagree on whether the game's name is "Great Uprising" (which hews close to the series' Japanese name Dairantou Smash Bros., "Great Fray Smash Bros.") or "Sumabura" (A Japanese abbreviation of "Smash Bros.") and two of its characters is a yellow mouse with electric attacks and "the Pink Demon", yet it's explicitly mentionned as being a war game and not a beat-'em-up game, and the gameplay involves cutting up trees (impossible in Smash Bros.) ammo (only items in Smash Bros. use ammo, and Rikka says that the match they're playing has items disabled.) and meteor rain attacks (the only characters to have those are Ness and Lucas in Brawl, who can only use them with a Final Smash, which can only be obtained through items...).
+In the first volume, pages 139 to 142, Yuuta and Rikka play video games that are heavily implied to be Parodiusnote Described as "a parody shooting game" whose cast includes an octopus and a penguin whose "other game" involves a golden apple. and a bizarre non-existent spin-off of Super Smash Bros..note Yuuta and Rikka disagree on whether the game's name is "Great Uprising" (which hews close to the series' Japanese name Dairantou Smash Bros., "Great Fray Smash Bros.") or "Sumabura" (A Japanese abbreviation of "Smash Bros.") and two of its characters is a yellow mouse with electric attacks and "the Pink Demon", yet it's explicitly mentionned as being a war game and not a beat-'em-up game, and the gameplay involves cutting up trees (impossible in Smash Bros. at the time the novel was written) ammo (only items in Smash Bros. use ammo, and Rikka says that the match they're playing has items disabled.) and meteor rain attacks (the only characters to have those are Ness and Lucas in Brawl, who can only use them with a Final Smash, which can only be obtained through items...).

 In the second volume Rikka and Yuuta had a conversation that refers to Puella Magi Madoka Magica.
 Rikka asked Yuuta to make a contract to become a magical girl.
 Yuuta, after responding with "Homu?", replied while he likes that show as well, he couldn't help with the entropy thing much.